primedesignpro/monicalockett/API-DOC.md

 ####Angular Module Loading

-The next step, as for any angular module, is to be sure to load the Wakanda connector service (currently called `wakConnectorModule`)
+The next step, as for any angular module, is to be sure to load the Wakanda service

 ```javascriptangular.module('MyApp', ['wakanda']);```